 An RYA National Sailing Scheme log book and the certificates are included in the price.
 It is recommended to also purchase a RYA Start Sailing handbook- These can be purchased online at the RYA website: https://www.rya.org.uk/shop/p/dinghy-sailing/rya-start-sailing

 Participants are advised to bring a packed lunch with them.

 The club has 3 Laser Bahias for training purposes and we may also use the RS Qubas

 The club also has a supply of buoyancy aids for the use of anyone who does not already own one.

-Buoyancy aids or a life jacket are essential when on the water and can be supplied by the club if necessary.
+Buoyancy aid or a life jacket is essential when on the water and can be supplied by the club if necessary.

 Health and Safety